jdiehl/ceos/README.md

 1. Add `ceos` to your project
 2. Set up the environment variables (e.g. with `dotenv`)
-3. Define your models (see below)
-4. Define your schema extensions (see below)
+3. Add you extensions
-5. Start the server (see below)
+4. Start the server (see below)

 ## Configuration Variables